Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/02OpenScienceBasics/10CitizenScience.md

 ## <img src="/Images/Icons/gears.png" width="150" height="150" />
 #### Skills

-* Be able to differentiate in different citizen science project approaches: projects where citizens just provide data versus projectes where the citizen engagement is along the research project.
+* Be able to differentiate in different citizen science project approaches: projects where citizens just provide data versus projects where the citizen engagement is along the research project.

 * Be able to provide advice on legal and ethical aspects regarding the collection of data, including personal data from citizens.